frePPLe/frepple/doc/user-guide/cookbook/operation/operation-autofence.rst

 ==========================================

-A release fence can be set to specify a frozen zone in the planning horizon in which the planning algorithm can propose any new manufacturing orders, purchase order or distribution order.
+A release fence can be set to specify a frozen zone in the planning horizon in which the planning algorithm cannot propose any new manufacturing orders, purchase order or distribution order.
 The fence represent a period during which the plan is already being executed and can no longer be changed.